coastalcph/RetrievalAugmentedClassification/retriever/README.md

 python train_simcse.py --data_path <FILEPATH> --experiment_name <EXP_NAME>
 ```

-where FILEPATH is a path to a text file with one document per line.
+where FILEPATH is a path to a text file with one document per line, optionally compressed with gzip.